bucharestai/microsoft-cognitive-challenge/VisualInspection.md

     </table>
 </div>

-> NOTE: In order to make sure that your AI model can respond to unseen images, when testing ALWAYS use images from the **validation** folder inside the dataset.
+> NOTE: In order to make sure that your Computer Vision model can respond to unseen images, when testing ALWAYS use images from the **validation** folder inside the dataset.
 Images from the **validation** folder should NOT be used for training.

 ## Hints

 1. The [Custom Vision Service](https://www.customvision.ai/) should come in handy for this challenge.
-2. Since this is a [classification](https://en.wikipedia.org/wiki/Statistical_classification) problem, you will need to create a classification project in the Custom Vision service.
+2. Since this is a [classification](https://en.wikipedia.org/wiki/Statistical_classification) problem, you will need to create a Classification project in the Custom Vision service.
 3. There are many images available inside the **training** folder, but you might not need to use all of them for training.
 Indeed, it may prove counterproductive to do so!
-4. Although you could opt to create just two tags (for example *Correct* and *Incorrect*), the model may perform better if you create more than two, in order to capture more possible component positions.
+4. Although you could opt to create just two tags (for example *Correct* and *Incorrect*), the model may perform better if you create more than two, in order to capture various possible component positions.
+5. The minimum number of labeled examples for each tag (for example, *Correct*) in Classification is **5**.
+However, the more examples you can provide, the better the model will generally perform.
+We recommend to provide about **50** labeled examples for each tag.

 ## Useful Links